holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/08_virtual_machines/lesson_plan.md

 ## Essential Questions

-- How does CI/CD work?
+- How does CI/CD work under the hood?
 - How much can rationality tell us about our experience?

 ## Lesson Plan